NBISweden/module-repository-submission-dm-practices/_episodes/04-exercise-ENA-submission-webin.md

 - "If you ever are stuck, contact us data stewards at NBIS by sending an email to **[data@nbis.se](mailto:data@nbis.se)** or ask for a consultation via **[our homepage](https://nbis.se/support/supportform/index.php?form=consultation)**."
 ---
 > ## Prerequisites
+> * This excersice requires a sequence file, A_Wt.fastq.gz, found in the subfolder `dm-practices/7-repository-submission/data/`, available for download at [https://doi.org/10.17044/scilifelab.14301317](https://doi.org/10.17044/scilifelab.14301317).
+>
+> * In the folder `dm-practices/7-repository-submission/`, create a subfolder named `prg`, (i.e. `Desktop/dm-practices/7-repository-submission/prg`).
+>
 > * Webin-CLI requires that you have Java installed before you can run it.
 You should have version 1.8 or newer, which can be [downloaded from Java](https://java.com/en/download/).
 >
 > * You will also need to download and install [Oracle JRE](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) (Java Runtime Environment).
 >
-> * If not done already, create a folder called `dm-practices` on your Desktop.
-Also create the subfolders `Desktop/dm-practices/data` and `Desktop/dm-practices/prg`.
+> * Download Webin-CLI Java jar file from its [GitHub repository](https://github.com/enasequence/webin-cli/releases/latest), and put it in `dm-practices/7-repository-submission/prg/`.
 >
-> * Download Webin-CLI Java jar file from its [GitHub repository](https://github.com/enasequence/webin-cli/releases/latest), and put it in `Desktop/dm-practices/prg/`.
->
-> * This sequence file needs to be downloaded previous to the exercise: **[A_Wt](ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR418/004/ERR4185834/ERR4185834.fastq.gz)**
->   Put it in `Desktop/dm-practices/data/` and name the file `A_Wt.fastq.gz` {: .prereq}
+{: .prereq}

 ## Do a submission to ENA using Webin-CLI